kon-ham/kon-ham.github.io/_posts/2021-09-04-be-technical-questions.md

 ### What is a Mock vs. a Stub in testing?
 When would you use each?

-Stubs replace your methods by implmenting hard-coded data.
+Stubs replace your methods by implementing hard-coded data.
 Mocks have expectations in that it is dependent upon how an assertion is made.

 ### What is yield in Ruby?
 What is it useful for?
 Give an example of where you would put it.